jasmin-lang/jasmin/README.md

 - Theorem (4 Modular Verification) in the paper corresponds to lemmas `wequiv_fun_ind` in `/proof/lang/relational_logic.v`.

-- We will indicate le location of the rules from the paper :
+- In the following we indicate the locations of the Relational Hoare Logic rules from the paper:

  + rule SKIP in the paper corresponds to lemmas `wequiv_nil` in `/proof/lang/relational_logic.v`.